h2oai/tutorials/DriverlessAI/mli-level-1-tutorial/mli-level-1-tutorial.md

 *Things to note*:

 This plot is the predictions of the Driverless AI model from lowest to highest.
-The x-axis is the index of the rows that causes that ranking to occur from lowest to highest
+The x-axis is the index of the rows that causes that ranking to occur from lowest to highest.

 4\.
 Add **Actual Target** by clicking on it, the plot should look similar to the one below: